Hypfer/lovelace-valetudo-map-card/README.md

 min_height: 0
 ```

+Be sure to use the same entity name that you used for the sensor above.

-It's highly recommended to exclude the sensor from recorder in `configuration.yaml` to keep database small:
+It's also highly recommended to exclude the sensor from the recorder component in `configuration.yaml` to keep the database small:
 ```yaml
 recorder:
   exclude: